Join Our Team!

 Four Rivers Heritage Area (one of Maryland’s thirteen certified heritage areas), a nonprofit organization with its office in Annapolis, seeks a part-time Heritage Programs Coordinator.
 Excellent interpersonal, writing, and communications skills are essential.
 Grants, tourism, museum, nonprofit management, and preservation experience are preferred.
 The Heritage Programs Coordinator works under the supervision of the Executive Director.
-This is an at-will position that is part-time (currently 16-28 hours per week; additional hours in the future, and flexibility in schedule).
+This is an at-will position that is part-time (with flexibility in schedule).

 Assist the Executive Director of the Four Rivers Heritage Area with coordination and implementation of all heritage area projects and programs and with general office administration.
 Projects and programs may include but are not limited to:

 - Planning, including strategic planning, development planning, marketing planning, and 5-Year planning;